Secure your business cash flow with export factoring.

 How can you apply?

-Before you start the application process, ensure that you have all of the required documents.
-These can differ from one provider to another, for example, you may need to provide your qualifying turnover per year, but all of the legal documentation that refers to your buyers, as well as a creditworthy export manager, will be included in the requirements.
+Before you start the application process, ensure that you have all of the required documents, which can differ from one provider to another.
+For example, you may need to provide your qualifying turnover per year, but all of the legal documentation that refers to your buyers, as well as a creditworthy export manager, will be included in the requirements.